 Watch our short video below to see how we work with donors to make New York better.

-For more than 95 years, The New York Community Trust has been taking on tough problems to improve the quality of life in New York by supporting nonprofits that speak to the charitable passions of our generous donors.
+For almost 100 years, The New York Community Trust has been taking on tough problems to improve the quality of life in New York by supporting nonprofits that speak to the charitable passions of our generous donors.

 What do you care about?
 Improving education, the arts, the environment?
 Or helping children, the elderly, gays and lesbians, veterans, the sick or the homeless?
 The Trust can help you support the causes you love.
 Now and forever.